jundalisay/superb/content/en/research/mao/quotations/chapter-20.md

 date: 2022-01-15
 description: Quotations of Mao
 image: "/covers/quotations.jpg"
-linkb: "/research/mao/quotations/chapter-18"
-linkbtext: "Chapter 18"
-linkf: "/research/mao/quotations/chapter-22"
-linkftext: "Chapter 22"
 author: "Mao Zedong"
 icon: /icons/mao.png
 ---

-We must see to it that all our cadres and all our people constantly bear in mind that ours is a big socialist country but an economically backward and poor one, and that this is a very great contradiction.
-To make China rich and strong needs several decades of intense effort, which will include, among other things, the effort to practise strict economy and combat waste, i.e., the policy of building up our country through diligence and frugality.
+Our people must constantly remember that China is a big socialist country but an economically backward and poor.

+This is a very great contradiction.
+Making China rich and strong needs several decades of intense effort in  practicing strict economy and combating waste, i.e., the policy of building up our country through diligence and frugality.

 On the Correct Handling of Contradictions Among the People (February 27, 1957), 1st pocket ed., p.
 71.

-Diligence and frugality should be practised in running factories and shops and all state-owned, co-operative and other enterprises.
-The principle of diligence and frugality should be observed in everything.
+The principle of diligence and frugality should be observed in everything, especially in running factories and shops and all state-owned, co-operative and other enterprises.

 This principle of economy is one of the basic principles of socialist economics.

-China is a big country, but she is still very poor.
-It will take several decades to make China prosperous.
-Even then we will still have to observe the principle of diligence and frugality.
-But it is in the coming few decades, during the present series of five-year plans, that we must particularly advocate diligence and frugality, that we must pay special attention to economy.
+Development will come in a few decades, through the present series of five-year plans.
+This is why we must particularly advocate diligence and frugality and pay special attention to economy.

 Introductory note to "Running a Co-operative Diligently and Frugally" (1955), The Socialist Upsurge in China's Countryside, Chinese ed., Vol. I.

-Wherever we happen to be, we must treasure our manpower and material resources, and must not take a short view and indulge in wastefulness and extravagance.
+Wherever we are, we must treasure our manpower and material resources, and must not take a short view and indulge in wastefulness and extravagance.

 Wherever we are, from the very first year of our work we must bear in mind the many years to come, the protracted war that must be maintained, the counter-offensive, and the work of reconstruction after the enemy's expulsion.
 On the one hand, never be wasteful or extravagant; on the other, actively expand production.

 Previously, in some places people suffered a great deal because they did not take the long view and neglected economy in manpower and material resources and the expansion of production.
-The lesson is there and attention must be called to it."We Must Learn to Do Economic Work" (January 10, 1945), Selected Works, Vol. III,
+The lesson is there and attention must be called to it.

+"We Must Learn to Do Economic Work" (January 10, 1945), Selected Works, Vol. III, p.
-p.
 244.

 In order to speed up this restoration and development [of agricultural production and industrial production in small towns], we must do our utmost, in the course of our struggle for the abolition of the feudal system, to preserve all useful means of production and of livelihood, take resolute measures against anyone's destroying or wasting them, oppose extravagant eating and drinking and pay attention to thrift and economy.

 "Speech at a Conference of Cadres in the Shansi-Suiyuan Liberated Area" (April 1, 1948), Selected Works, Vol. IV, p.
 238.

 Thrift should be the guiding principle in our government expenditure.
 It should be made clear to all government workers that corruption and waste are very great crimes.
 Our campaigns against corruption and waste have already achieved some results, but further efforts are required.
 Our system of accounting must be guided by the principle of saving every copper for the war effort, for the revolutionary cause and for our economic construction.

 "Our Economic Policy" (January 23, 1934), Selected Works, Vol. I, p.
 145.

-A dangerous tendency has shown itself of late among many of our personnel
-- an unwillingness to share the joys and hardships of the masses, a concern for personal fame and gain.
+A dangerous tendency has shown itself of late among many of our personnel- an unwillingness to share the joys and hardships of the masses, a concern for personal fame and gain.
 This is very bad.

 One way of overcoming it is to simplify our organizations in the course of our campaign to increase production and practise economy, and to transfer cadres to lower levels so that a considerable number will return to productive work.

 On the Correct Handling of Contradictions Among the People (February 27, 1957), 1st pocket ed., p 71.

 Production by the army for its own support has not only improved the army's living conditions and lightened the burden on the people, thereby making it